nickredding/cordova-plugin-apple-watch-link/README.md

 Dictionary messages are accompanied by a **message type** which is used to determine how to route the message at the receiving end.
 Both the iOS app and watchOS app can bind a message handler function to a message type, and messages with that message type will be delivered to the handler that is bound.

-Dictionary messages cannot be sent unless the watchOS app is reachable.
-If the watchOS app is available but not reachable, dictionary messages are queued until the watchOS app becomes reachable.
+Dictionary messages cannot be sent unless the companion app is reachable.
+If the companion app is available but not reachable, dictionary messages are queued until the companion app becomes reachable.

 The following message types are reserved and may not be used:
 ```